Aditi-bairagi61/7-Clustering/README.md

-# Job Recommendation System using AI

-This project leverages AI techniques to recommend job roles based on user-provided skills.
-It uses data clustering and similarity-based matching to enhance the accuracy of recommendations.
-The following sections outline the methodology, steps, and insights gained during the development of the project.

----

 ## Architecture

-Attach the architecture diagram (use `Architecture.drawio.pdf` for the GitHub repository).
+Attach the architecture diagram.
 It should visually explain the flow of the system, starting from data collection to job recommendations.

 ---